CryptoManufaktur-io/optimism-docker/README.md

 The `./optd` script can be used as a quick-start:

-`./optd install` brings in docker-ce, if you don't have a Docker install already.
+`./optd install` brings in docker-ce, if you don't have Docker installed already.

 `cp default.env .env`

-Adjust variables as needed, particularly `NETWORK` and `SNAPSHOT`
+`nano .env` and adjust variables as needed, particularly `NETWORK` and `SNAPSHOT` and `SEQUENCER`

 `./optd up`